Are you looking for a new job? This page contains a list of specialist pharmacist sites, locum sites and more general job sites.

 If you have been affected by issues such as unforeseen loss of work or ill-health and are experiencing financial hardship, you could contact Pharmacist Support for information about possible financial assistance.

-Pharmacist Support also have a Help with Debt fact sheet on our website.
+Pharmacist Support also have a Help with Debt page on our website.

 Professional indemnity insurance (PI)

 It is a GPhC requirement to “make sure that all your work, or work that you are responsible for, is covered by appropriate professional indemnity cover”.
 This insurance cover is designed to protect against claims made by a patient if mistakes are made or a locum is found to be negligent in some or all of the services they provide.